Voting in New York

 Vote By Mail

-Once you receive it, fill it out, sign and date the back of your absentee ballot envelope then drop it in the mail OR to a polling site in your county by Nov.
-8. *If you request an absentee ballot, you MAY NOT vote in-person unless you do so by affidavit.
+Once you receive it, fill it out, sign and date the back of your absentee ballot envelope then drop it in the mail OR to a polling site in your county on Election Day. *If you request an absentee ballot, you MAY NOT vote in-person unless you do so by affidavit.

 Voters may visit ANY of the Early Voting Centers in the county where they reside, except in New York City, where voters are assigned by address to ONE early voting site.